The Psychology of Resentment: 3 Reasons It Sticks Around (and How to Release It)

 • Listen to an inspiring podcast during your commute a few days a week.

-• Say a mantra or gratitude statement when you start and/or end the day.
+• Notice one thing you’re grateful for when you start and/or end the day.

 • Put a sticky note on your computer monitor with the new core belief you want to cement.

-• Use everyday cues to habit stack—like taking a sip of water or meal time—as reminders to re-center.
+• Use everyday cues to habit stack—like taking a sip of water or at meal time—as reminders to re-center yourself.

-I used to roll my eye at practices like this, but not anymore.
-I realize now how critical they are to help shift towards a clearer, more empowering view.
+When I was younger I rolled my eye at practices like this, but not anymore.
+I know (the hard way) how key they can be to help shift us towards a clearer, more empowering view.

 Closing Thought